Think with Enlab

 }

-• Use IConfigurationSection with GetSection Method, Followed by GetValue
+• Use IConfigurationSection with GetSection Method, Followed by GetValue.

-GetSection will return an IConfigurationSection instance that represents a section of application configuration values (in this case, it’s JSON object in appsettings file).
+GetSection will return an IConfigurationSection instance that represents a section of application configuration values (in this case, it’s a JSON object in the appsettings file).
 As can be seen from above, it has returned the “EmailSettings” configuration.

 • Use Defined Class